Gary Anthony Williams: Early life

+Career

 Television

-Williams' past roles include Abe Kenarban (Stevie's dad) in the Fox TV sitcom Malcolm in the Middle and as Judge Trudy's Bailiff on Nickelodeon's The Amanda Show.
+Williams' early roles include Abe Kenarban (Stevie's dad) in the Fox TV sitcom Malcolm in the Middle and Judge Trudy's Bailiff on Nickelodeon's The Amanda Show.
 Williams was a series regular on the WB Television Network sketch comedy series, Blue Collar TV.
+He appeared on NYPD Blue, Season 8, Episode 17, "Dying to Testify" as Charles.

 In 2003, Williams had a small role in an episode of CSI: Crime Scene Investigation, "Invisible Evidence."
 During season three and four of Boston Legal, Williams appeared as part-time lawyer Clarence Bell, a pathologically shy man who expresses himself through characters, including crossdressing as women (including a nun and celebrities such as Oprah Winfrey).
 The role of Clarence/Clarice was originally to appear in one episode, but was expanded into a recurring role and then a regular role.

 Williams plays parts in five different shows on Cartoon Network's late night programming block, Adult Swim, one being a STRATA technician on Saul of the Molemen, another as the self-hating African American, Uncle Ruckus on The Boondocks, Coroner Rick, a recurring character on Stroker and Hoop, he also played the role of Paul Revere on the television special, The Young Person's Guide to History, and served as the voice-over announcer for The Eric Andre Show until 2013.
 He also voiced Riff Tamson in the opening three episodes of season four of Star Wars: The Clone Wars.
 He is also the voice of Mr. Dos on Special Agent Oso.
 He appeared on an episode of Hot in Cleveland as a drama teacher and soccer coach.

 In 2009 and 2010, Williams provided the voice of the supervillain Mongul for several episodes of the animated series, Batman: The Brave and the Bold.
 On one occasion, he voiced the character's sister, Mongal.
 He also voiced the supervillain Thunderball in The Avengers: Earth's Mightiest Heroes.